weld/core/examples/readme.txt

 When running the functional tests on an individual example, use the following command in the example's directory (except for jsf/numberguess as explained below):

-  mvn -U -Pftest-jboss-remote-60 clean verify
+  mvn -Pftest-jboss-remote-60 clean verify

 The jsf/numberguess example needs the jboss6 profile to be active, so, in the jsf/numberguess directory, run:

-  mvn -U -Pftest-jboss-remote-60,jboss6 clean verify
+  mvn -Pftest-jboss-remote-60,jboss6 clean verify

 The jsf/numberguess example can be also tested in a cluster.
 Follow these steps: